info443-wi22/443-atom/README.md

   return false;
 }
 </code></pre>
 These function names describe exactly what they are doing and therefore does not require any other reader to look too deep into the code in order to understand it.
 This increases the overall ease of use when it comes to maintaining and modifying the existing code.
-One example of a function whose code does not express the model is the `measure()` function -
+One example of a function whose code does not express the model is the `measure()` function.
 <pre><code> // lines 80-85
 measure(key, fn) {
   const startTime = window.performance.now();